 The Ayurvedic diet recommends avoiding uncooked or raw food and leafy vegetables during the rainy season.
 This helps eliminate germs or other impurities that can cause stress on the gastric system.
-Instead, have food items made from rice, barley and wheat for better digestive health.
-Having a piece of ginger with rock salt prior to every meal further enhances the digestion process.
+Instead, have food items made from rice, barley, and wheat for better digestive health.
+Having a piece of ginger with rock salt before every meal further enhances the digestion process.
 Ayurveda also recommends foods with low spice levels as spice may lead to stomach bloating, ulcers and gastritis.
-When it comes to tadka, you’ll be happy to know that Ayurveda suggests consuming ghee made from cow milk as it helps in memory retention, fighting infections and digestion.
+When it comes to tadka, you’ll be happy to know that Ayurveda suggests consuming ghee made from cow milk as it helps in memory retention, fighting infections, and digestion.

-Fermented foods are a big no as per Ayurveda and consuming a wholesome yet light diet is recommended.
+Fermented foods are a big no per Ayurveda, and consuming a wholesome yet light diet is recommended.
 Always ensure that you have a light dinner at least 2 hours before bedtime.
-[2,3,4,5]

 Additional Read: Golden Elixir: A Look at the Nutritional Values of Honey and Its Health Benefits

-There are certain foods that you need to totally avoid during monsoons as a part of the Ayurvedic diet.
+You need to totally avoid certain foods during monsoons as a part of the Ayurvedic diet.

 Ayurveda and nutrition go hand in hand and can help you achieve health and well-being during the monsoon season.
-Ayurvedic tips for health and lifestyle are also easy to follow so you can make them a part of your life.
+Ayurvedic tips for health and lifestyle are also easy to follow, so you can make them a part of your life.
 When it comes to specific health tips, Ayurveda may offer suggestions based on your principle energy.
-To get customized advice, book an appointment with an Ayurvedic doctor near you in minutes on Bajaj Finserv Health.
-This way you can enjoy your monsoons by adopting a holistic Ayurvedic lifestyle.
+Book an appointment with an Ayurvedic doctor near you in minutes on Bajaj Finserv Health to get customized advice.
+This way, you can enjoy your monsoons by adopting a holistic Ayurvedic lifestyle.